erkkimon/vllama/README.md

 ## Vision

 The vision for vllama is to make high-performance AI inference accessible and efficient for everyone using Ollama models.
 By integrating vLLM's advanced GPU optimizations, it addresses common pain points like slow Ollama inference on large models while maintaining Ollama's simple pull-and-run workflow.
+This makes it an ideal solution for **local programming** and **local models powered software development**, enabling **agents powered by local LLM** to run efficiently.
 Whether you're looking for OpenAI-compatible vLLM server solutions or methods to unload vLLM models when idle, vllama aims to be the go-to tool for users wanting faster Ollama with vLLM without sacrificing ease of use.
 It's designed for developers, families sharing hardware, or anyone optimizing Ollama on NVIDIA GPUs like RTX 3090 Ti, emphasizing open-source principles and automation ideas for deployment.

-## Post-install Customizations
+## Configuration

+vllama can be configured using environment variables.
+You can set these in your systemd service file or directly in your shell environment before running `vllama.py`.

 ```bash
 # Override defaults without editing package files